aileenyangyi/surface-luminance-coding-in-V1/README.md

 # ‘group_code_5’ is related to figure 5
 # ‘group_code_6’ is related to figure 6 and supplementary figures 8,9 and 12
 # ‘group_code_7’ is related to figure 7

-# Codes for luminance decoding model and signal transmission model are also provided for the extension of the current work.